ianchanning/neural-network-js/tutorial/slides.tex.md

 };
 ```

-# I want to say whether my examples are red or blue
+# Say whether my examples are red or blue

 In `generator()`: